ipld/js-ipld-dag-pb/README.md

 #### rmLink(node, nameOrCid, callback)

 - `node` - type: DAGNode
-- `nameOrCid` - type: String or CID buffer
+- `nameOrCid` - type: String, CID object or CID buffer
 - `callback` - type: function with signature `function (err, node) {}`

 Removes a link from the node by name.
 Returns a *new* instance of DAGNode without modifying the old one.